In the years leading up to my daughter leaving home for college, I became increasingly conscious of time.

 They challenged her preconceptions and pushed her far outside of her comfort zone.
 They expanded her cultural horizons, exposing her to a very different side of the world from the privileged one that she and her friends live in.

-And as she began dating, driving, and dreaming about her impending adulthood, these daddy-daughter outings gradually became more important than ever.
+As she began dating, driving, and dreaming about her impending adulthood, these daddy-daughter outings gradually became more important than ever.

-And our West Virginia white water rafting trip with Adventures on the Gorge was arguably our most exciting and exhausting expedition to date.
+Our West Virginia white water rafting trip with Adventures on the Gorge was arguably our most exciting and exhausting expedition to date.

 Visiting the New River Gorge